 By Marcin Wojtyczka

-16 minutes readHeavy weather sailing preparation and tactics.
+24 minutes readHeavy weather sailing preparation and tactics.

 With modern forecasting, a true storm will rarely arrive unannounced, but as you venture further offshore the chances of being caught out increase.

-Many sailors fear storms as the greatest danger on the water, even though more emergencies and fatalities occur during times of relative cal.
+Many sailors fear storms as the greatest danger on the water, even though more emergencies and fatalities occur during times of relative calm.
 Nonetheless, strong winds and high waves can wreak havoc on a sailboat and any sailor should know how to stay safe in heavy weather.

 How to avoid heavy weather